-In thousands of Georgian Lari 31 December 2020 31 December 2019 Financial liabilities - MDF Differed income - MDF 2,556 12,212 1,788 Total other non-current liabilities 2,556 14,000 In thousands of Georgian Lari 31 December 2020 31 December 2019 In thousands of Georgian Lari Financial liabilities - MDF 31 December 2020 29,444 31 December 2019 -
+In thousands of Georgian Lari 31 December 2021 31 December 2020 Deferred income - MDF 6,512 2,556 Total other non-current liabilities 6,512 2,556 In thousands of Georgian Lari 31 December 2021 31 December 2020 In thousands of Georgian Lari Financial liabilities - MDF 31 December 2021 39,382 31 December 2020 29,444

 On 26 December 2019, based on #2477 decree of the Government of Georgia dated 28 November 2020 (the "Decree"), the Company received GEL 14 million out of total GEL 40 million financing committed by Municipal Development Fund of Georgia (MDF) for ongoing construction works of Kutaisi passenger terminal extension project.
 This is interest free funding repayable not later than February 2021.
 The Government of Georgia committed to inject GEL 40 million in the Company's charter capital such that the Company can pay back the received funds to MDF.
 During the year 2020 the Company received GEL 16 million from MDF.
-Fair value gain of GEL 2,556 thousand on this financing was treated as a government grant related to asset and was recognised as deferred income.
-In 2020 the Company capitalized interest expense in the amount of 2,000 thousand on respective qualified asset.
+GEL 10,000 thousand further financing is received from MDF in 2021.
+Fair value gain of GEL 2,556 thousand on this financing was treated as a government grant related to asset and was recognised as deferred income as of 31 December 2020.
+In 2020 the Company capitalized interest expense in the amount of GEL 2,000 thousand on respective qualified asset.
 The capitalization rate used to determine the amount of borrowing costs to be capitalized is the actual borrowing cost on specific borrowings, in this case 12.00%-12.20%.